PandoraMedia/scooch/docs/benefits_of_scooch.rst

 Configuration validation
 ``````````````````````````

 Because Scooch is directly constructing class hierarchies from config files, it knows the expected structure of your class hierarchy, and the types therein.
 This enables useful error messages that describe the incompatibility between your configuration and the code you are configuring.
-Given that the config files are human written and human adjusted, this is not uncommon and can improve workflow.
+Given that the config files are human written and human adjusted, this is not uncommon, and can improve workflow.

 For example, if you specify a configuration for an incorrect Configurable type, e.g.,